rohittiwari-dev/scheduler/Readme.md

 - to start back end run
   `npm run dev`

+The backend will start in development mode and should be accessable in your web browser at [http://localhost:5000](http://localhost:5000).

+- to start front end run
+  `cd ../` `cd scheduler-frontend` and then `npm run dev`

-The app will start in development mode and should open in your default web browser at [http://localhost:3000](http://localhost:3000).
+The backend will start in development mode and should be accessable in your web browser at [http://localhost:5173](http://localhost:5173).

 ### Usage